 Many finance companies now cater to niche customers in the automotive market, such as those with bruised credit.
 Other finance companies include the auto lending arms of automakers, such as Ford Motor Credit, Honda Financial Services, and others.
 Some of those “captive” manufacturer finance companies offer used car deals, with rock-bottom pricing on loans for certified used cars.

-Lenders will have a car loan application that you are required to complete before they approve a loan.
+Lenders will have potential borrowers complete a car loan application before they consider approving a loan.
 It will ask questions about the money you owe, your monthly expenses, your income, and the amount of money that you are asking to borrow.
 With some lenders, you can fill out the entire application online, including the ability to e-sign the paperwork, while other lenders still require paper applications and traditional signatures from applicants.

-The application helps the lender build a complete picture of you, including the odds that you are financially stable and your ability to repay the car loan.
+The application helps the lender build a complete picture of you, including the odds that you are financially stable and you have the ability to repay the car loan.
 While they might ask some personal questions on the application, they are limited by law as to what they can consider when making an auto loan decision.
-Several questions you’ll find on some loan applications ask for things like ethnicity.
-These questions are for legally mandated reporting purposes, and your answers cannot factor into a decision to approve or decline.
+Sometimes you’ll find questions on loan applications that ask for things such as ethnicity.
+In many cases, these questions are for legally mandated reporting purposes, and your answers cannot factor into a decision to approve or decline.

 It is crucial that you give prospective lenders complete and honest information on the application.
 If you are caught being less than truthful during the loan process, they’ll likely decline your car financing automatically.
-If the lender discovers that you provided false information after you already have the loan, they can immediately demand repayment and declare that you are in default.
+If the lender discovers that you provided false information after you already have the loan, they can immediately demand repayment of the full loan amount or declare you in default.

 You can, and should, apply at several lenders so you have a choice of different loan offers.
 You’ll want to make all of your applications in a short time, though, so the credit reporting agencies will see them as one inquiry and only ding your credit score a few points.
-Spread the applications out over multiple weeks, and they’ll see it as multiple inquiries and take your score down a few points with each one.
+Spread the applications out over multiple weeks, and credit bureaus will see them as multiple inquiries and take your score down a few points with each one.

-While it’s tempting to focus on the monthly payment of a loan offer, that shouldn’t be the only factor you use when deciding whether it is a good offer or not.
-Choosing a car, or its financing, on the monthly payment alone is a terrible way to buy a car.
+While it’s tempting to focus on the monthly payment or interest rate of a loan offer, those factors shouldn’t be the only ones you use when deciding whether it is a good offer or not.
+Choosing a car, or its financing, on the monthly payment alone is a potentially expensive car-buying mistake.
 While some lenders offer variable-rate auto loans, most borrowers should seek simpler fixed-rate loans.

 Instead of looking at monthly payments, you want to compare the total cost of the car, including the total of all of the payments due during the loan, plus the amount you have to pay up front, including any fees.
 You’ll need a used car loan calculator to figure out the monthly payment, but the rest of the math is pretty simple.

-Here’s an example of how to do it: We’ll say that you’re buying a three-year-old Chevy Traverse SUV for $25,000 and paying $5,000 of that price as a down payment.
+Here’s an example of how to do it: You’re buying a three-year-old Chevy Traverse SUV for $25,000 and paying $5,000 of that price as a down payment.
 You'll then need an auto loan for the remaining $20,000.
-We'll say you have found an offer for a five-year auto loan at a 6 percent annual percentage rate.
+We'll say you have found an offer for a five-year auto loan at a 6% annual percentage rate.

 Using our auto loan calculator, you can see that the monthly payment is $387.
 To find the total cost of the car, we’ll multiply that $387 payment by 60 (the number of months you’ll be paying), and then add the $5,000 down payment you made.
 The total cost of the SUV is $28,220.

 You can use the calculator to compare offers, as well.
-Say another lender offered you a three-year loan, but with an interest rate of just 4.5 percent.
+Say another lender offered you a three-year loan, but with an interest rate of just 4.5%.
 Your monthly payments jump substantially to $595 per month, but the total cost of the loan is $26,420.
-By taking the shorter car-loan option, you could save $1,800.
+By taking the shorter car-loan option, you would save $1,800.

-Now that you have a preapproval for your auto financing in place, you should explore our used car rankings to find a car that meets your needs and budget.
-Not only will you arm yourself with the information you need to buy the right car, but having a financing offer in your pocket will give you the confidence that you’re going to get a good financing deal.
+Now that you have a preapproved auto loan in place, you should explore our used car rankings and reviews to find a car that meets your needs and budget.
+Not only will you arm yourself with the information you need to buy the right car, having a financing offer in your pocket will give you the confidence that you’re going to get a good financing deal.